-Arguably one of the most significant dates in the history of Western Civilization, October 26, 1648 marked the official end to Thirty Years War.
+Arguably one of the most significant dates in the history of Western Civilization, October 26, 1648 marked the official end to the Thirty Years War.
 Launched in 1618 following Austria’s invasion of Protestant Bohemia, the conflict’s origins more significantly dated to 1517 when Wittenberg monk Martin Luther rejected Pope Leo X’s sale of indulgences to peasants in return for salvation by hammering his Ninety-Five Theses to the monastery’s door in response.
-More than a century of wars and revolutions by conscientious objectors and nation-states followed, ending with the ratification of the Peace of Münster that October day in 1648 which ended one of history’s wars and Protestant Reformation by crippling papal hegemony over the continent.
+More than a century of wars and revolutions by conscientious objectors and nation-states followed, ending with the ratification of the Peace of Münster which ended one of history’s bloodiest wars and Protestant Reformation by crippling papal hegemony over the continent.
 In its place was the establishment of the Westphalian Order which resulted in both a radically redrawn map of Europe along ethnic and religious lines and the mass migration of Europeans to the American colonies in search of religious freedom and economic opportunity.

-For the first time since World War II, a political order that has maintained Europe’s balance of power for nearly 400 years faces a new existential crisis though powerful globalists’ greed and total disregard of the many historic conflicts still burning hot after many centuries through economic and multicultural integration.
+For the first time since World War II, a political order that has maintained Europe’s balance of power for nearly 400 years faces a new existential crisis though powerful globalists’ greed and total disregard of the many historic conflicts still burning hot through economic and multicultural integration.
 Margaret Thatcher, during her 1988 speech to the College of Europe at Bruges, Belgium, protested her opposition to a federal Europe, but to no avail.